- Sermon Notes

 a.
 Jesus Christ came at the right time.

 Romans 5:6, For while we were still helpless, at the right time Christ died for the ungodly.

 b.
-And Jesus will return at the appointed time.
+And Jesus is coming back at the appointed time.

 Mark 13:33, Take heed, keep on the alert; for you do not know when the appointed time is.

-APPL – When it is time for God to move, watch and rejoice.
+APPL – When it’s time for God to move, it’s time for us to watch and rejoice.